Ansible is a configuration management and deployment tool that has been gaining traction over the past few years.

 At Box UK we have been using Ansible since around version 0.7 and up until recently we only used it to automate Linux hosts.

-Ansible because uses no agents and requires no additional custom security setup.
+Ansible is a popular choice because it uses no agents and requires no additional custom security setup.
 Ansible playbooks are easy to read since they are described in YAML.
 This low learning curve allows anyone interested in automation to contribute to our internal playbooks and read how our infrastructure is currently set up.

 We currently do lots with Ansible; however we can do lots more.
 So far we have been using it for: